johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   commentary: |
     Well this is chockablock with completely nonsense French-isms that no French person probably ever says.

     I don't hate it.
 It's got a fun rhythm and musicality to it.
-It’s just a bit empty.
+It just feels a bit forced.

 - country: "Norway"
   shortcode: "NOR"